annaneofficial/CS50x-2025/README.md

 ## 🏆 About CS50x
 CS50x is Harvard University's Introduction to Computer Science, covering:
-- Programming in C, Python,javascript and SQL
+- Programming in C, Python and SQL
 - Algorithms and data structures
 - Cybersecurity fundamentals
 - Web development basics